yitzc/yet-another-django-profiler/README.rst

                             The maximum number of function calls to display -p PATTERN, --pattern=PATTERN
-                            Regular expression filter for function display names --version             show program's version number and exit -h, --help            show this help message and exit
+                            Regular expression filter for function display names -b BACKEND, --backend=BACKEND
+                            Profiler backend to use (cProfile or yappi) --version             show program's version number and exit -h, --help            show this help message and exit